 The BiosSelector parameter enables the system BIOS, if necessary, to update system variables that are contained in the system BIOS memory space.
 If this function is called from protected mode, the caller must create a data segment descriptor using the 16-bit Protected Mode data segment base address specified in the Plug and Play Installation Check data structure, a limit of 64KB, and the descriptor must be read/write capable.
 If this function is called from real mode, BiosSelector should be set to the Real mode 16-bit data segment address as specified in the Plug and Play Installation Check Structure.
-Refer to section 4.4 of the Plug and Play BIOS Specification revision 1.0a for more information on the Plug and Play Installation Check Structure.
+Refer to section 4.4 of the Plug and Play BIOS Specification revision 1.0a for more information on the Plug and Play Installation Check Structure and the elements that make up the structure.